Severance Review / Negotiation

 Severance Review Services

-Unlike the Employment Standards Code that states that an employee gets a set amount of notice based on their length of service, regardless of their role with a company or any other relevant factor, reasonable notice is determined by a judge on a case-by-case basis because no two employees or employment circumstances are alike.
-People often like to state that employees are entitled to one month’s pay per year of service for senior positions or good paying jobs, but that is not true.
-In some circumstances, an employee could be entitled to more than one month per year of service depending on the factors that a judge will consider in their case.
+Unlike the Alberta Employment Standards Code which states that an employee gets a set amount of notice based on their length of service, regardless of their role with a company or any other relevant factor, reasonable notice is determined by a judge on a case-by-case basis because no two employees or employment circumstances are quite alike.
+People often like to state that employees are entitled to one month’s severance pay per year of service for senior positions or well paying jobs, but that is not true.
+In some circumstances, an Alberta employee could be entitled to more than one month of severance pay per year of service depending on the factors that a judge will consider in their case.

 Severance Negotiation Process

-Our lawyers have years of experience considering and analyzing these different factors that judges take into account and how they can affect reasonable notice periods.
-These factors are what our lawyers use to determine if your severance package from your employer is fair and reasonable under the circumstances, and by reviewing your severance package, your employment contract, and other relevant documents, we can tell you how the factors a judge would consider would apply to your situation.
+Our lawyers have years of experience carrying out reasonable notice reviews and severance package reviews for employees in Calgary and throughout Alberta.
+We spend a substantial part of our legal practice as employment lawyers considering and analyzing these different factors that judges take into account and how they can affect reasonable notice periods.
+These factors are what our lawyers use to determine if your severance package from your employer is fair and reasonable under the circumstances.
+Our lawyers can review your severance package, your employment contract, and other relevant documents, and explain to you the factors a judge would likely consider in order to determine how much reasonable notice and severance pay you are entitled to.

-We can provide you a great deal of information about how the law works in this area, in order for you to make an informed decision on your severance offer.
+We can provide you a great deal of information about how the law of severance pay works, in order for you to make an informed decision on your severance offer.
 We can evaluate the fairness of severance offers, and provide practical and strategic advice and representation if you wish to negotiate an increased severance package or other things.
-We have been able to get increased severance offers from employers in many cases, and we are strong, effective advocates both outside and inside the courtroom.
+Our lawyers have been able to negotiate increased severance packages for many employees in Calgary, Edmonton, Fort McMurray, Lethbridge, Red Deer, and throughout Alberta.
+We are strong, effective advocates on severance issues both outside and inside the courtroom.
 Let us help you.

 Incentive Pay Services